sowmikshovon/sowmikshovon/README.md

 # 💫 About Me:
 I am a Computer Science graduate and I am very muchinterested in DevOps and Automation Testing.
 I also have some experience in Web App development and Android App development.
-Currently I am learing more about DevOps and looking for a job related to DevOps.
+Currently I am learning more about DevOps and looking for a job related to DevOps.

 ## 🌐 Socials: